Peter-TMK/Bookstore_API/README.md

 - PUT /api/v1/books/:id (protected) ==> Updates a book by ID
 - DELETE /api/v1/books/:id (protected) ==> Delete a book by ID

-## Other MW
+## Other Middleware
-- Rate Limiting
+- Validating : using joi
-- Security middleware
+- Rate Limiting : using express-rate-limit
-- Good logging
+- Security middleware : using helmet
-- Validating
+- Good logging : using winston, morgan and  morgan-json